Yevgeny Mironov (actor): Early life

 Yevgeny Mironov was born in Saratov, Russian SFSR, Soviet Union (now Russia).
-The family lived in a small military town then called Tatis.
+The family lived in a military townlet then called Tatis.
 Yevgeny's father was a professional chauffeur, his mother changed jobs – from saleswoman to a Christmas ornaments manufacturer.
 The Mironovs, avid amateur performers, were artistic and creative people in their everyday life.

 Mironov as a child took acting classes, joined an amateur dance group and graduated from music school as an accordion player.
 He and his younger sister Oksana put on puppet shows for which they made their own puppets, wrote scripts and then performed in front of relatives.
 In school, Yevgeny put on and acted in plays and musicals, often of his own creation.
 Oksana Mironova, now a ballet dancer, studied at the Saratov School of Choreography and later at the Vaganova Academy of Russian Ballet.
 After graduating, she was invited to join the State Academic Theater of Classical Ballet, where she danced for 10 years.
 At present, she is teaching in her own ballet studio associated with the Russian State Social University.